kyujin-cho/font-merge/README.md

 - Copy specific Unicode ranges between TrueType fonts
 - Support for flexible Unicode range notation (U+, 0x, or plain hex)
 - Copy multiple ranges in a single operation
+- Automatically handles composite glyphs and their components
 - Rename font family in the output file
-- Preserves glyph metrics and character mappings
+- Preserves glyph metrics (horizontal and vertical) and character mappings
+- Proper deep copy of glyph data ensures correct rendering
-- Works with variable fonts
+- Works with both static and variable fonts (output is always static)

 ## Requirements